 The Jones Act provides more opportunities for compensation than workers’ compensation.
-As a seaman injured aboard a barge, tugboat, or dredge, the Jones Act allows you to seek damages for pain and suffering.
+As a seaman who suffers a maritime injury aboard a barge, tugboat, or dredge, the Jones Act allows you to seek damages for pain and suffering.
 This provides more adequately for an injured mariner, making the value of your case much higher.

 The Jones Act and maritime laws apply to workers injured aboard construction barges, tugboats, marine cranes, tankers, dredges, offshore rigs, drill ships, towboats, pile drivers and all other vessels involved in the maritime industry.